922 KAR 1:140. Foster care and adoption permanency services.

 (3) Cabinet staff shall consider involuntary termination of parental rights at each permanency hearing held pursuant to KRS 610.125(1).

 Section 7.
 Permanent Relative Placement.
-The permanency goal for a child in the custody of the cabinet shall be permanent relative placement if:
+The permanency goal for a child who has been removed from the child’s home of origin by a court shall be permanent custody if:

 (1) Return to the parent is not in the child’s best interest; and